bharathsudharsan/COVID-away/README.md

-## COVID-away: Hand-to-face 3D Motion Dataset and Trained Models
+## COVID-away: A Hand-to-face 3D Motion Dataset and Trained Models